Cultural Variations of an Avalokiteshvara Statue

-Taoist Origins of Guan Yin
+Taoist Origins of Avalokiteshvara Statue China

 Additionally, in some parts of China the origins of Guanyin are believed to be in Taoism and not Buddhism.
 Therefore, it is possible that her new female form is not only due to compassion being associated with the softer sex.
 Instead, she is believed to be associated with one of the eight immortals of the Taoist pantheon.

 Since only one of the eight immortals is considered to be female, it is easy to guess which one Guanyin is believed to be.
 This female immortal is known as He Xian’gu and she lived during the reign of the Tang Dynasty in China.